 The Birth of ICD

-ICD was founded by Chris Jarvis, a former Olympic rower who succeeded largely due to meeting a teenaged rower who had a lot in common, including T1D.
+I Challenge Diabetes was founded by Chris Jarvis, a former Olympic rower who succeeded largely due to meeting a teenaged rower who had a lot in common, including T1D.
 Heather Van der Geest didn’t have all the answers either, but together they took on overcoming health challenges related to competing in rowing with diabetes at the top of the world.
 They both ended up competing for team Canada in Athens Greece and played a critical role in the birth of ICD.

 Rowing Canada had many supports, coaches, medical, family and friends, but the biggest instigator for their growth came down to the leadership and chemistry amongst the athletes.
 I Challenge Diabetes then came out of a goal to provide a similar experience for others, where the challenges of diabetes are supported by a team with strong leadership to excel in any activity or scenario in life.
 The team has grown to encompass a diverse group of people supporting much more than just athletic challenges and remains open to all ages.